 On behalf of the Tennessee chapter, members, and supporters of Americans United for Separation of Church and State, I urge you to reject HB 836.
-This bill, like HB 1152, would allow state-funded child-placing agencies to use religion to justify denying services to children and discriminating against prospective parents, which would violate the Establishment Clause of the U.S. Constitution.
+This bill would authorize state-funded child-placing agencies to use religion to justify denying services to children and discriminating against prospective parents simply because they are the "wrong" religion.
+This would violate the Establishment Clause of the U.S. Constitution.